whitneylosinski/Belly_Button_Biodiversity/README.md

          var yticks = otuID.slice(0,10).map((id) => "OTU " + id).reverse();
    ```

    Next, the bar chart was built using the variables above.
-The x values were set as the first 10 items in the sampleValue data defined above, sorted in reverse order.
-They y values were the `yticks` defined above, the hover labels were set to the otuLabel defined above and the type of chart was set to "bar".
+The x values were set as the first 10 items in the `sampleValue` data defined above, sorted in reverse order.
+The y values were the `yticks` defined above, the hover labels were set to the `otuLabel` defined above and the type of chart was set to "bar".
 Some additional formatting was added to the chart along with a layout which included the title of the chart and then the plot was charted using Ploytly.
 (Not all of the formatting included in the final product is shown below for the sake of shortening the summary.

    ```js
          // Create the trace for the bar chart.